-• The total number of hotels and hotel rooms in our hotel network.
+- The total number of hotels and hotel rooms in our hotel network.
 Our revenues largely depend on the size of our hotel network.
 Furthermore, we believe the expanded geographic coverage of our hotel network will enhance our brand recognition.
 We mainly adopt a "manachise" model to operate the vast majority of the hotels in our hotel network.
-As a result, whether we can successfully increase the number of hotels and hotel rooms in our hotel chain is largely affected by our ability to franchise additional hotel properties at desirable locations on commercially favorable terms and to maintain the quality of service at our hotels and the value of our brand.

-• The fixed-cost nature of our business.
-A significant portion of our operating costs and expenses, including rent and base salary, is relatively fixed.
-As a result, an increase in our revenues achieved through higher RevPAR generally will result in higher profitability.
+As a result, whether we can successfully increase the number of hotels and hotel rooms in our hotel chain is largely affected by our ability to franchise additional hotel properties at desirable locations on commercially favorable terms and to maintain the quality of service at our hotels and the value of our brand. - The fixed-cost nature of our hotel business.
+A significant portion of our operating costs and expenses associated with our hotel operations and franchise model, including rent and base salary, is relatively fixed.
+As a result, an increase in our revenues achieved through higher RevPAR generally will result in higher profitability of our hotel business.
 Vice versa, a decrease in our revenues could result in a disproportionately larger decrease in our profits because our operating costs and expenses are unlikely to decrease proportionately.